awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/devops/README.md

     - From the role dropdown, select the **IAM role** to be used for deploying your project application.
     - Select the **Region** where you want to deploy your monorepo project.
     <img src="assets/images/devops-blueprint.png"/>
-6. Click **Apply blueprint** to apply the Infra blueprint to your monorepo project.
+6. Click **Apply blueprint** to apply the Devops blueprint to your monorepo project.
 A new `codecatalyst/workflows` folder is created within your monorepo project.

 ## Project resources